 The merits of quantitative analysis

-The government have denied there is a causal link between their welfare policies, austerity measures and an increase in mental distress, premature death and suicide, however, ministers cannot deny there is a clear correlation, which warrants further research.
+The government have denied there is a causal link between their welfare policies, austerity measures and an increase in mental distress, premature death and suicide.
+However, ministers cannot deny there is a clear and well-established correlation, which warrants further research.
 But the government are hiding behind a distinction often made by researchers, to avoid accountability and to deny any association at all between policy and policy impacts.
 That’s just plain wrong.

 Correlations between two things may be caused by a third factor that affects both of them.
 This sneaky, hidden third factor is called a confounding variable, or sometimes, simply a confounder.

-The objective of most research or scientific analysis is to identify the extent to which one variable relates to another variable.
+The objective of most research or scientific analysis is to identify the extent to which one variable relates to another variable and the direction of the association.
 If there is a correlation then this guides further research into investigating whether one action causes the other.
 Statistics measure occurrences in time and can be used to calculate probabilities.
 Probability is important in research because measurements, observations and findings are often influenced by variation.
 In addition, probability theory provides the theoretical groundwork for statistical inference.

 So firstly, we need to ask why the government are not doing this.